esp-rs/book/src/installation/index.md

 >   - Only available in ESP32-S2 at the moment
 > - `c`: Standard Extension for Compressed Instructions

-The bare-metal target can be installed by running:
+The bare-metal targets can be installed by running:

 ```bash
 rustup target add riscv32imc-unknown-none-elf
 ```

 For `std` applications, the `riscv32imc-esp-espidf` target is currently [Tier 3] and does not have prebuilt objects distributed through `rustup`, therefore, it does not need to be installed as the `no_std` targets.
+Furthermore, `std` projects, also require:
-For `std` applications, `-Z build-std` [unstable cargo feature] is required within your project, this [unstable cargo feature] can also be added to `.cargo/config.toml` of your project.
+ - The `-Z build-std` [unstable cargo feature], this [unstable cargo feature] can also be added to `.cargo/config.toml` of your project.
 Our [template projects], which we will later discuss, already take care of this.
+ - [`LLVM`] installed.
+ - [`ldproxy`] installed.

-Also, when building `std` applications, make sure you have [`LLVM`] and [`ldproxy`] installed.
-ESP-IDF will be installed by [`esp-idf-sys`].
+ - ESP-IDF (this will be installed by automatically by [`esp-idf-sys`]).

-At this point, you should be ready to build Rust applications for all the Espressif chips based on RISC-V architecture.
+At this point, you should be ready to build Rust applications for all the Espressif chips based on `RISC-V` architecture.

 [`espup`, a tool that will be covered later]: #espup
 [`rustup`]: https://rustup.rs/